yegor256/blog/_posts/2017/feb/2017-02-28-too-many-classes.md

 This will most certainly happen if you design them wrong.

-Types (or classes) in OOP constitute your [_vocabulary_](https://en.wikipedia.org/wiki/Vocabulary), which explains the world around your code&mdash;the world your code lives in.
+Types (or classes) in OOP constitute your [_vocabulary_](https://en.wikipedia.org/wiki/Vocabulary), which explains the world around your code---the world your code lives in.
 The richer the vocabulary, the more powerful your code.
 The more types you have, the better you can understand and explain the world.